-Ice climbing in Europe is an institution – far more than ice climbing in the UK.
-With much more consistent conditions and higher, colder landscapes there is more than enough ice to keep any climber busy all winter.
-It’s not exactly a mainstream sport, but ice climbing does have a European Cup and an international governing body based in Switzerland.
-Europeans can arguably claim to have invented ice climbing as a sport in the first place – the first recorded ice climbing competition was in Courmayeur, Italy way back in 1912.
+There’s a long tradition of ice climbing in Europe – far more than so ice climbing in the UK.
+With much more consistent conditions and higher, colder landscapes there is more than enough to keep ice climbers busy all winter.
+While it’s not exactly a mainstream sport, but ice climbing does have a European Cup and an international governing body based in Switzerland.
+Plus, Europeans can arguably claim to have invented the sport of ice climbing in the first place – the first recorded ice climbing competition was in Courmayeur, Italy way back in 1912.

-Now, a few words before we get our ice tools stuck in.
+Now, a few words of warning before we get our ice tools stuck in.
 Obviously, ice climbing isn’t one of those things you read a few sentences about online and then have a crack at yourself.
 Not unless you’re ice climbing with two Lego men at the back of your freezer.
-We’ve got a primer that covers the basics, a beginner’s guide to ice climbing, but you’ll need to know your way around ropes and crampons before you start.
-Never mind understanding winter weather conditions, how to place ice screws and all that fun stuff.
-Basically, what we’re saying is that – as awesome as it is to develop these skills for yourself from the ground up – it’s not cheating to go with a guide.
-Especially if you just want to give ice climbing in Europe a go.
+We’ve got a primer that covers the basics, a beginner’s guide to ice climbing, but you’ll need to know your way around ropes and crampons before you even think about starting.
+It helps to be pretty comfortable with rock climbing first, before progressing onto things like learning winter weather conditions, how to place ice screws and all that fun stuff.
+Basically, what we’re saying is that – as awesome as it is to develop these skills for yourself from the ground up – you’ll be way better off going with a guide.
 All good?
-Now let’s brandish our ice axes and head off into the snow.
+Now let’s grab those ice axes and see where the finest frozen waterfalls on the continent can be found.

 Slovenia Ice Climbing